 CLi4zq Current Schedule Load (MW) of that QSE , for the fourth Settlement Interval of the Settlement hour, per zone at the time of capacity procurement.

+PIP132: variables not needed yet.

 MMSi1zq Mismatched Schedule Quantity (MW) representing Inter-QSE Trades for the first Settlement Interval of the Settlement hour per zone per QSE.